Category: Meetings/Events

 A unique feature of the conference was that several undergraduate students also presented posters on their interdisciplinary biology and mathematics research.
 Their posters showed math majors collecting samples in a stream and biology majors performing mathematical modeling.
 A faculty attendee at the conference noted that when he walked around and listened to the student presenters, he really could not figure out who was a math major and who was a biology major—a desired outcome of Bio2010!

-If you are interested in finding more details about “Beyond Bio2010,” a report of the conference is slated to be published in the Fall 2010 issue of CBE—Life Sciences Education Link to external web site.
+If you are interested in finding more details about “Beyond Bio2010,” a report of the conference is slated to be published in the Fall 2010 issue of CBE—Life Sciences Education.

 Finding Synergy Between Math and Biology